visenze/visearch-sdk-ios/README.md

 ```

-Then the events can be sent as follows:
+Then the linked events can be sent as follows:

 ```